Laura Iñiguez, Content Manager at Hirebook

-Make sure you check in with your team.
+Make sure you schedule a check in meeting with your team.
 If people want to feel recognized while working remotely, it is important to let them know you are viewing their efforts and that you’re within reach if they need some help.
-When you regularly check-in with remote employees you can solve problems faster, track their progress and even avoid blockers.
+When you do regular check ins with remote employees you can solve problems faster, track their progress, and even avoid blockers.

 Are you asking the right questions?
 Dig a little deeper when asking your employees about their performance.
 You don’t have to wait until your next one-on-one to find out how your team’s feeling.
 With all that’s going on, your employees might feel more overwhelmed than usual.
 There are a lot of challenges to face, and not only work-related.
 Maybe this is the time to rephrase some of your usual questions: